 “We are in the ultimate customer service business.
 There is nothing more personal or service-oriented than healthcare,” writes Dr. James Merlino, Chief Clinical Transformation Officer at the Cleveland Clinic and President of the Association for Patient Experience.
 As consumers, we expect convenience, personalization, and transparency in all facets of our lives: for our groceries to be delivered directly to our front doors, for our streaming services to provide tailored recommendations based on our individual preferences, for our clothing retailers to show the exact breakdown of their supply chain costs and ecological footprints.
 Our expectations should be no different for healthcare.

 COVID-19 challenged consumers’ sense of well-being, leading many to play a more active role in their health.
 In 2020, consumers demonstrated increased agency and engagement in making health-related decisions as compared to previous years: they are more likely to research cost information, track their health conditions, measure fitness goals, access their medical records, and tell their doctors when they disagree with them.
-Nearly two out of three patients are likely to switch healthcare providers if their current provider fails to meet their expectations for COVID-19 management.
 In short, today’s consumers are seeking healthcare services using the same factors that they use to evaluate other services.

 Price Transparency is No Longer Nice to Have